ionic-team/ionic-docs/docs/react/navigation.md

 `history` is a prop.
 :::

+### Navigating using `history.go`

+React Router uses the `history` package which has a [history.go](https://github.com/remix-run/history/blob/dev/docs/api-reference.md#history.go) method that allows developers to move forward or backward through the application history.
+Let's take a look at an example.

+Say you have the following application history:

+`/pageA` --> `/pageB` --> `/pageC`

+If you were to call `router.go(-2)` on `/pageC`, you would be brought back to `/pageA`.
+If you then called `router.go(2)`, you would be brought to `/pageC`.

+Using `history.go()` in Ionic React is not supported at the moment.
+Interested in seeing support for this get added to Ionic React?
+[Let us know on GitHub](https://github.com/ionic-team/ionic-framework/issues/23775)!

 ## URL Parameters

 The second route defined in the Dashboard Page has a URL parameter defined (the ":id" portion in the path).
 URL parameters are dynamic portions of the `path`, and when the user navigates to a URL such as "/dashboard/users/1", the "1" is saved to a parameter named "id", which can be accessed in the component the route renders.
 Let's see how that's done.